wowu/musur.pl/_posts/2024-12-18-change-mac-display-scaling-with-a-keystroke-using-karabiner-and-displayplacer.md

 ---
 layout: post
-title: Change Mac Display Scaling With a Keystroke Using Karabiner and displayplacer
+title: Change Mac Display Scaling with a Keyboard Shortcut (Karabiner + displayplacer)
 permalink: /change-mac-display-scaling-with-a-keystroke
 date: 2022-04-09 12:00 +0100
 cover: /assets/images/displayplacer/cover.png
 ---

-I’m changing Retina scaling on my MacBook really often.
-The default scaling is suitable for usual tasks, but sometimes you need more space for things like code review, or the ability to open two windows side by side.
-Yet opening preferences to find this particular option each time was a bit cumbersome.
-I knew this task can be automated, it’s just a matter of right tools.
+I change display scaling on my MacBook fairly often.
+The default scaling is suitable for most tasks, but sometimes I need more space, for example, during code reviews, or when working with two windows side by side.
+Yet opening preferences to find this particular option each time was a bit tedious.
+I figured this could be automated, it was just a matter of the right tools.

-At first I wanted to change preferences using AppleScript.
-Turns out it is possible by opening preferences window and automating exact sequence of clicks.
+At first, I tried to change preferences using AppleScript.
+Turns out it _is_ possible by opening preferences window and automating the exact sequence of clicks.
 It takes too long though, and doesn’t sound like a good solution.
-There has to be a better way.
+There had to be a better way.

-Luckily, I found [displayplacer](https://github.com/jakehilborn/displayplacer) — a command line utility for display settings management.
+Luckily, I found [displayplacer](https://github.com/jakehilborn/displayplacer) — a command line utility for managing display settings.
 It has so many options!
-I recommend checking them all, it allows you to easily switch between many display configurations, including Retina screen scaling.
+I recommend checking them out, it allows easy switching between many display configurations, including Retina scaling modes.
 Let’s use that.

 ## Installing displayplacer

-Install displayplacer using Homebrew.
-If you haven’t got Homebrew, check the [installation guide](https://brew.sh/).
+Install displayplacer via Homebrew.
+If you haven’t installed Homebrew yet, follow the [installation guide](https://brew.sh/).

 ```bash
 brew tap jakehilborn/jakehilborn